afarhan/bitx40/README.md

 BITX40 sketch for Raduino

 This sketch is intended as universal, standard Raduino software that should always work, even on a unmodified out-of-the-box BITX40 + raduino board.
 Without any hardware modifications the sketch provides the standard basic LSB functionality.
 The sketch provides additional features such as USB, CW, RIT/SPLIT, KEYER etc., but these will only become functional when the related (minimal) hardware mods are made.

 ![Hardware mod overview](hardware%20modification%20overview.PNG)

-See the [operating and modification instructions](operating-instructions.md) for full details.
+See the [operating and modification instructions](operating-instructions.md) and the [software installation instructions](installation_instructions/0-software-installation.md) for full details.

 **Note 1:** Since v1.20 it is no longer required to download and install the SI5351 library.
 Minimalist routines to drive the SI5351 are now embedded in the sketch.